Rebirthed-Dev/BeatSaberAutoUpdater/README.md

 The bot should have the "Send Messages" permission in the channel that it is being used in, otherwise errors may occur.

-The bot's database is stored in resources/data.db
-The database is using SQLite.
+The bot's database is stored in resources/data.db, and the database is using SQLite.